Yussufkadir/yussufkadir/README.md

 - Working on a job recommender system based on CV's.
 - Working on creating AI powered Applications.
 - Studying LLMs.
-- Creating a web scrapper for the job recommender project.
+- Creating a backend, NER model with knowledge graph and frontend for my job recommender system.
-- Polishing CV

 ## 📪 Connect with me